itx-informationssysteme/jobapplications/Documentation/ChangeLog/Index.rst

   also including a typoscript constant allowing to set the maximum number of postings on one page

 * [FEATURE] added error handler if no posting was found for the detail view

+* [FEATURE] added pagination to the backend modules application entries

+* [FEATURE] added smarter background routing, now skipping the dashboard view in case it was already seen in the current session

 * [BUGFIX] corrected output order in contact display